PostHog/posthog.com/contents/blog/automating-a-software-company-with-github-actions.md

 Our website is in a GitHub repository: [PostHog/posthog.com](https://github.com/PostHog/posthog.com).
 In fact, this very post is a Markdown file in the repository's `/contents/blog/` directory.
 Copy in general is under `/contents/`.
-All that text is being written by humans… And that poses a problem, becasue humans make mistkes.
+All that text is being written by humans… And that poses a problem, because humans make mistkes.
 Sometimes they just mix letters up, which doesn't look great.

 That's why we on every pull request commit we with try to fix any typos noticed.
 For that we use [`codespell`](https://github.com/codespell-project/codespell), in an action looking like this: